AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags.md

 ---
-title: Enhanced Smart Tags
+title: Tag images with artificially intelligent services.
-description: Apply contextual and descriptive business tags using Adobe Sensei's AI and ML service, to improve asset discovery and content velocity.
+description: Tag images with artificially intelligent services that apply contextual and descriptive business tags using Adobe Sensei services.
 contentOwner: AG
 ---

 # Tag your images using smart services {#smart-tag-assets}

-## Overview of smart tags {#overview-of-enhanced-smart-tags}

 Organizations that deal with digital assets increasingly use taxonomy-controlled vocabulary in asset metadata.
 Essentially, it includes a list of keywords that employees, partners, and customers commonly use to refer to and search for their digital assets.
 Tagging assets with taxonomy-controlled vocabulary ensures that the assets can be easily identified and retrieved by tag-based searches.